SamuelWu2001/LeetCode2024/Trees/1325. Delete Leaves With a Given Value/README.md

 > - Ask clarifying questions and use examples to understand what the interviewer wants out of this problem.
 > - Choose a “happy path” test input, different than the one provided, and a few edge case inputs.
 > - Verify that you and the interviewer are aligned on the expected inputs and outputs.
+1. Can the root be null?
+   No
+3. Do we need to remove the node which originally is not a leaf node but turn to be a leaf node while processing other nodes?
+   Yew
-1. Any requirement on time/space complexity?
+4. Any requirement on time/space complexity?
-2. Is the array sorted?
 ### Match
 > - See if this problem matches a problem category (e.g. Strings/Arrays) and strategies or patterns within the category.
 1. DFS
+   In this case, the most intuitive way is to process the node from bottom to the top.
+And there is no difference in time complexity between DFS and BFS since either way we need to visit every node.
+I prefer to use DFS method and in each recursion stack we first porcess the left subtree and the right subtree.
+After that we can check if the current node is a leaf node.
+If it is and the value is equal to the target value, then we remove the current node.
+After processing entire tree, we can return the root node as the final answer.
 ### Plan
 > - Sketch visualizations and write pseudocode.
 > - Walk through a high-level implementation with an existing diagram.

-General Idea: Create a Set to store numbers.
-If the number is already in the Set, return True.
-Otherwise we reach the end of the array and return False.
+General Idea: Same as the above section
-1. Create the Set
+1. Recursion
-2. Iterate through the array
-   - check if the number is already in the Set
-   - add the number into the Set
-3. Return False if we reach the end of the array
+   - if `node->left` is not null, then call next recursion function
+   - if `node->right` is not null, then call next recursion function
+   - if both `node->left` and `node->right` are null and node->val is equal to the target value, return null
+   - else return `node`

 ### Implement
 > - Implement the solution (make sure to know what level of detail the interviewer wants)